Behavioural pseudometrics for continuous-time diffusions: The processes we consider: diffusions

 In previous sections, we defined FD-processes and diffusions.
 In order to bring the processes more in line with the kind of transition systems that have hitherto been studied in the computer science literature, we also equip the state space $E$ with an additional continuous function $obs: E \to [0,1]$.
 One should think of it as the interface between the process and the user (or an external observer): external observers won't see the exact state in which the process is at a given time, but they will see the associated \emph{observables}.
 What could be a real-life example is the depth at which a diver goes: while the diver does not know precisely his location underwater, at least his watch is giving him the depth at which he is.

-Note that the condition on the observable is a major difference from our previous work \cite{Chen19a, Chen20} since there we used a countable set of atomic propositions $AP$ and $obs$ was a discrete function $E \to 2^{AP}$.
+Note that the condition on the observable is a major difference from the previous work of Chen et al \cite{Chen19a, Chen20} since they used a countable set of atomic propositions $AP$ and $obs$ was a discrete function $E \to 2^{AP}$.